heptarch/heptarch.github.io/drafts/demon.md

 The ball grew larger and a constellation of twelve teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating their master.
-But then the teardrops lengthened inward and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
+But then the teardrops lengthened inward into spikes, and cruelly pierced the ball; Susan gasped, shocked by a twelvefold betrayal beyond anything in the scriptures.
 The spikes pushed through to the other side of the ball, and the whole figure shivered, the spikes and their heads dancing, swelling, contracting in